Gene Hackman as Jimmy “Popeye” Doyle, gruff NYPD narcotics detective

 (Unfortunately for this year’s Best Picture winner, I don’t see writing about Michael Keaton’s tighty-whities anytime in the near future.)

 A few months ago, I wrote a post about Doyle’s off-duty attire during the film’s famous car chase.
 With only a few exceptions, Popeye spends most of the film wearing a wrinkled suit and his now signature porkpie hat, often layering up with enough outerwear to keep him warm during the cold Brooklyn winter.

 After we first meet Popeye while sporting his red Santa suit and beating up some local toughs, we next see him at the station dressed in more conventional cop attire – a suit and tie.
 This suit is a warm light caramel shade of brown and is more a throwback to the slim ’60s than the excessively wide ’70s, which was still not uncommon in 1971 (especially for an old-fashioned roughneck like Popeye Doyle).

 The jacket is single-breasted with slim notch lapels and a low 3-button front.
 It has a welted breast pocket, flapped straight hip pockets, padded shoulders, 2-button cuffs, and a short rear vent.

 Popeye’s matching suit trousers are flat front with cuffed bottoms that break high over his shoes.
-They are held in place by a dark brown leather belt with a small brass clasp.
+They are held in place by a dark brown leather belt with a small brass single-prong buckle.